orbitdb/field-manual/01 Tutorial/01 The Basics.md

-# The OrbitDB Tutorial
+# Tutorial Part 1 - Laying the Foundation

-> WELCOME to an interactive and isomorphic adventure of distributed and decentralized proportions!
+> The basics of OrbitDB include _installing IPFS and OrbitDB_, _creating a new IPFS node_, _creating databases_, and understanding  _data types_,

+Welcome!
 Do you have a *computer* with a *web browser*, *command line*, and *node.js* installed?
-If so, read on.
+Great, read on.

+You can start a new OrbitDB project in either the browser or the command line.

 **Conventions**